 - 2011 George Mason University Climate Change Communicator of the Year Award

-A study of the ACE Assembly by Stanford, Yale, and George Mason University was published in the journal Climatic Change and showed that viewing the ACE Assembly leads to:
+A study of ACE's climate science presentation by Stanford, Yale, and George Mason University was published in the journal Climatic Change and showed that viewing the ACE Assembly leads to:

 - 27% increase in climate science knowledge

 - 43% increase in students who are concerned or alarmed about climate change